saishyam43-oss/Global_Electronics_Sales_Dashboard/README.md

 ## 🌍 A. Regional Revenue Distribution Map

 ### ❓ Business Question
-**Which regions drive the bulk of revenue today, and where are the underpenetrated opportunities?**
+**Which regions drive revenue today, and how is revenue growth distributed geographically?**

 ---